 Parties and clubs: Bitch Please, Brizzle Boyz, Don’t Tell Your Mother, Slaughterhaus, People Like Us, Horseplay, Indigo/Hush, Grrrl Crush, Scritch Cabaret, Punka.

-Festivals: Queer Vision film festival (2021 date TBA); queer arts festival All Out All Dayer (2021 date TBA).
+Festivals: Queer Vision film festival (part of Bristol Pride in July); queer arts festival All Out All Dayer (2021 date TBA).

 Exhibitions: the M Shed has an LGBT+ history audio guide.